coding-heresy/jormungandr/experimental/cbe/README.md

 # TODO list

+* Continue developing support for 'viewable' types
+  * Extend special handling techniques for string fields to array field so that all 'viewable' types are handled the same
+  * Improve 'viewable' type handling to support 'pmr'
+  * Export 'viewable' type handling to other encodings
+* Add CBE/native support to jmgc.
+* Add support for sub-objects, with proper handling of references for return values when getting vs owning values when decoding along with const refs when encoding.
 * Rethink and rework buffer handling.
 The current implementation only works with fixed-size buffers represented using std::span, which will complicate things when encoding with sub-objects (do to the